DmitryPankov33/Data-analytics-projects/Software-Development-Tools-Project/README.md

 ### Dataset:
 - **`vehicles_us.csv`**: Contains data on car sales advertisements, used for analysis and visualization.

+### Deployment:
+- The application is deployed on Render and can be accessed [here](https://project-da7z.onrender.com/).

 ### Project Structure:
 - **`app.py`**: Main application file for the Streamlit web app.
 - **`notebooks/EDA.ipynb`**: Jupyter notebook containing exploratory data analysis.